Council tax discounts for people providing care

-Please note - A full Council Tax bill is based on at least two adults living in a property.
-Discounts do not apply if at least two people over 18 who live in the same property are counted for Council Tax purposes.
-If after discounting occupants there remains only one occupant then a discount of 25 per cent of the Council Tax bill may be given.
+Please note - A full council tax bill is based on at least two adults living in a property.
+Discounts do not apply if at least two people over 18 who live in the same property are counted for council tax purposes.
+If after discounting occupants there remains only one occupant then a discount of 25% of the council tax bill may be given.

 Please note - You must continue to pay council tax in accordance with your bill until your discount has been granted.
 Failure to do so may result in recovery action which could incur costs.

 Discount for care workers

 You may qualify for a discount for care workers if you're a care worker.

 To be considered a care worker, you need to meet the following conditions: